Peer review process

 Make a Final Decision:

 Based on the reviewers' assessments and the evaluation of the Associate Editor and Section Editor, a summary of the key considerations raised in the reviewers' comments, along with the revised manuscript, will be submitted to the Editor-in-Chief for a decision.
-The Editor-in-Chief will determine whether to accept the manuscript, reject it, or request additional revisions.
+Based on the evaluation, the Editor-in-Chief will render one of three decisions: acceptance, rejection, or a request for additional revisions.
+In the event of a rejection or revision request, corresponding authors will be notified.

 5